 As Mecklenburg County’s Web Services and Accessibility Manager, Mike Taylor personally invested in leading the charge for a more inclusive online experience.
 Starting as a graphic designer and marketer himself, Mike sought to learn more about this evolving discipline.
 Completing Knowbility courses, Level Access training, and more, Mike is now an ADA-Certified Coordinator—empowering him to better understand compliance requirements and grasp the greater usability needs of his diverse County community.

-“Level Access opened my eyes to the breadth of what goes into a successful accessibility program, which inspired me to learn and do more.”
-But Mike acknowledges that sustaining accessibility requires an organization-wide commitment.
 “Everyone wants to be inclusive, but deadlines and other pressures sometimes interfere with the rigor needed to create an accessible experience.
-We’ve engaged leadership, extended timelines, flattened teams to include an accessibility review in approval processes, and more.
-Prioritizing accessibility is truly a cultural change; one that requires a champion and for leaders and influencers to be included early and often.”
+We’ve engaged leadership, extended timelines, flattened teams to include an accessibility review in approval processes, and more” reflects Taylor.

 “Accessibility isn’t a one-and-done, single project; it takes time and commitment” concludes Taylor.
 Yet Mecklenburg County Government continues the noble charge ahead.
 “Individuals with obstacles often need our County services the most.
 With new legislation and Health & Human Services (HHS) programs, diversity, equity, and inclusion have become top priorities for Mecklenburg County—and our accessibility program plays a big role in that.”